pwkwiatkowski/cwiczenia_html_formularz/README.md

 ## Status
 Project is: _finished_ because I sent it to my lecturer ;-)

-## Inspiration
+## Source
-Project inspired by my university lecturer, Mr. Radomski.
+This project is from my lecturer, Mr Radomski.